Bandwidth/python-bandwidth/README.md

 	pip install bandwidth_sdk

-If you want the cutting edge version (that may well be broken), use this:
+If you want the cutting edge version (that may be broken), use this:

 	pip install -e git+https://github.com/bandwidthcom/python-bandwidth.git#egg=bandwidth_sdk